AdelX9/Customer_RFM_Cohort_Analysis/README.md

 # Customer_RFM_Cohort_Analysis
-Customer RFM + Cohort Analysis
+Using the retail store data the EDA, RFM analysis, RFM segmentation, and Cohort analyses were performed.